garrandall/popular-music-data/tracks/-i-love-you--don-t-you-forget-it-perry-como.md

   ranking_list: Billboard Hot 100
   start_date: '1963-07-27'
 ---
-I love you an' don't you forget it
+I love you and don't you forget it
-I love you an' don't you forget it
+I love you and don't you forget it
-I love you an' don't you forget it, baby!
+I love you and don't you forget it, baby!

-Love me too an' you won't regret it
+Love me too and you won't regret it
-Love me too an' you won't regret it
+Love me too and you won't regret it
-Love me too an' you won't regret it, baby!
+Love me too and you won't regret it, baby!

-I love you an' don't you forget it
+I love you and don't you forget it
-I love you an' don't you forget it
+I love you and don't you forget it
-I love you an' don't you forget it, baby!
+I love you and don't you forget it, baby!

-I love you an' don't you forget it
+I love you and don't you forget it
 That makes seven times that I've said it
 I don't see how you can forget it now!